 FINANCES AND BUDGETING

-We also make significant donations of practical necessities for the communities work with as needed.
-This includes items like water tanks, roofing, bags of rice, medicines.
-At the end of every season we donate our stereo system, the first aid kits, tools, etc– anything useful or desirable to the local communities.
+We also make significant donations of practical necessities for the communities we work with as needed.
+This includes items and essential infrastructure such as additional classrooms, water supplies, roofing, bags of rice and medicines.
+At the end of the project, we donate our stereo system, first aid kits, tools, circus props etc– anything useful or desirable to the local schools and communities.

 Your Personal Budget

-Daily Costs: 700 – 1100 baht per day
+Daily Costs: 700 – 1800 baht per day

-- Accommodation, 400 baht/day
+- Accommodation, 400-600 baht/day

-- Transportation, 200 baht/day
+- Transportation, 200-400 baht/day

-- Food, 100-400 baht/day
+- Food, 100-600 baht/day

-- bus transportation from BKK – Mae Sot 2500 baht
+- Fly/Bus/Boat from BKK – Samui/KPG – 2500 baht – 5000baht

-- Train/boats to Samui/KPG 600 baht return
+- Train/boats to Samui/KPG 600 – 1500 baht return

 Additional costs to consider